kozeedndnotes/dnd/Battle-Smith Artificer (2014) - The Scrappy Sniper/concept.md

 Despite his reservations Bill packs his trusty tools, and winds up his rusty companions to go out and drag his little brother back to the Seaway.. or at least somewhere safer than Shang-Ha.

 ### Record Scratch
-Now.. after all that, you're probably wondering how Bill got here - lying unconcious on the floor of an underwater cult / suicide circle.
+Now.. after all that, you're probably wondering how Bill got from the beginning of the search to his brother to here - lying unconcious on the floor of an underwater cult / suicide circle.
 Great question, Bill doesn't currently know.
 We'll find out next time on dragon ball z.